21st January, 2019

-Asbestos-containing materials (often referred to as ACM's), can be found in many places.
-Asbestos is present in thousands of buildings in the UK.
-In offices, hospitals, homes and buildings of all types.
+Asbestos-containing materials (often referred to as ACMs), can be found in many places.
+Asbestos is present in thousands of buildings in the UK, like offices, homes and hospitals.
+Knowing where asbestos-containing materials are can help you avoid accidental disturbance of deadly fibres.

-We have discussed how asbestos is dangerous in a previous blog post.
+We discussed how asbestos is dangerous in another blog post.
 Asbestos fibres are deadly and responsible for around 5000 deaths each year in the UK.

 If something is bad, generally it is something you should stay away from.
 So, is asbestos a material you should be looking for?
 Why is it important to know where asbestos-containing materials might be found?